– The Freestyle will take on the Hyundai i20 Active and the Toyota Etios Cross.

 |Maximum||Rs 8.5 lakh|

-As mentioned above, the Freestyle crossover shares strong resemblance with the Figo hatchback.
+Most of the design bits of the Freestyle crossover are carried over from the Figo hatchback.
 However, it carries more rugged and commanding stance.
-Styling bits such as additional body cladding, black plastic, roof rails and new Mustang-inspired hexagonal grille enhance it a crossover-ish appearance.
-Upfront, the car gets sportier sweptback headlamps with LED DRLs (daytime running lights), unique grille with three-dimensional mesh, pronounced bonnet, fog lamp bezel and blacked-out high contrast on the front bumper with integrated skid plate and sculpted fascia sections.
+Styling elements such as additional body cladding, black plastic, roof rails and new Mustang-inspired hexagonal grille give it a crossover-ish appeal.
+Accentuating the sporty front fascia of the car are the sweptback headlamps, unique grille with three-dimensional mesh, pronounced bonnet, fog lamp bezel and blacked-out high contrast on the front bumper with integrated skid plate and sculpted fascia sections.
 Read – New Ford Premium Hatchback Under Development

 |Petrol Engine||1.2-litre, 3-cylinder, TiVCT|